How can social casino affiliates create landing pages for paid traffic?

 Tracking, attribution and analytics setup

 A reliable tracking framework is essential for paid landing pages.
 Start with a consistent UTM parameter scheme that captures campaign, source, medium, and creative or ad ID.
-Install conversion pixels for the key platforms you use and validate them with real traffic.
-Where available, set up server-to-server (postback) tracking to reduce loss from browser restrictions.
+Apply naming conventions consistently so reports can be compared across platforms without manual cleanup.

-- UTM parameter strategy for campaign, source, medium and creative IDs
+- UTM parameter strategy for campaign, source, medium, and creative IDs

 - Install and validate conversion pixels and server-to-server tracking where available